 What is Diamond Clarity?

-Clarity is the presence or absence of inclusions and blemishes in diamonds.
-Gemologists refer to these inclusions or patterns of inclusions as “identifying characteristics” and consider them to be a diamond’s unique “fingerprint.”
+Clarity is the presence of foreign matter called inclusions and blemishes in diamonds.
+Gemologists refer to inclusions as “identifying characteristics” and consider them a diamond’s unique “fingerprint” rather than a nuisance.

-Diamonds are graded for clarity according to the number, size, location, and type of inclusions.
+Diamond clarity is determined by the number, size, location, and type of inclusions:

 - Internal graining (crystal growth twinning planes)

-External blemishes include polishing lines, grain lines, scratches, chips, nicks, and “naturals” (part of the rough diamonds’ original surface).
+External blemishes: polishing lines, grain lines, scratches, chips, nicks, and “naturals” (part of the rough diamonds’ original surface).

 Diamonds are graded by skilled professionals using natural or artificial light with a 10X loupe corrected for chromatic and spherical aberration or with a 10X binocular microscope equipped with dark-field illumination.

-The GIA system has a total of 11 specific grades.
-They are grouped into six categories:
+The universally accepted GIA grading system has a total of eleven grades grouped into six categories:

 Flawless (FL) Nothing is visible under 10x magnification.
 It’s a pure diamond crystal with positively no blemishes or inclusions.
 Flawless diamonds are generally not used in jewelry.
 They will most likely develop blemishes during the wear and drop to IF or even the VVS category.